Bank of America settles currency-rigging lawsuit

-(Reuters) - Bank of America Corp has settled its portion of a U.S. antitrust lawsuit in which investors accused 12 major banks of rigging prices in the foreign exchange market.
+NEW YORK (Reuters) - Bank of America Corp (BAC.N) has settled its portion of a U.S. antitrust lawsuit in which investors accused 12 major banks of rigging prices in the foreign exchange market.

 The settlement with the second-largest U.S. bank was disclosed on Thursday by Scott & Scott, a law firm for the investors.
 Terms were not disclosed.